A daughter of the '60s feminist revolution asked,

 Christmas cake (noun): 1) a holiday dessert considered stale the day after Christmas; 2) Japanese slang term for an unmarried woman over 25 ( as in "spinster" or "cat lady")

-Xmas Cake is a post-feminist rockumentary about sisterhood, female aging, and owning your power on the global stage.
+Xmas Cake is a post-feminist rockumentary about sisterhood, female aging, and reclaiming power under the spotlight, as Petra flips a label meant to diminish her and writes her own ending.

 Watch the film…